KoltonGuthrie/Currency_Exchange_Application/README.md

 A simple Electron-based desktop application for converting currencies using real-time exchange rate data.

+## What is the this?
+The Currency Exchange Application is a user-friendly desktop tool designed to help you convert currencies effortlessly.
+Built using Electron, it works on Windows, macOS, and Linux, making it accessible no matter your operating system.
+The application fetches real-time and historical exchange rates from the Exchange Rates Data API, allowing you to perform conversions based on current market rates or rates from a specific date in the past.

+## How It Works
+The application is split into two parts: a client, which provides the interface where you select currencies and input amounts, and a server, which handles data retrieval and storage.
+To avoid overloading the external API, it stores exchange rate data in a local database, so repeated requests for the same data are served quickly from the cache.
+The server also offers a REST API, enabling the client to access both cached and real-time data efficiently.

 ## Setup

 To get started, follow these steps to configure and run the application locally.

 ### 1. Configure the API Key
+- Find the `.env.example` file located in the `server` folder
 - Rename the `.env.example` file to `.env`.
 - Sign up for an API key at the [Exchange Rates Data API](https://apilayer.com/marketplace/exchangerates_data-api).
 - Update the `.env` file by adding your `API_KEY`.